qqmath/sign-language/README.md

-# README for Sign Language Detector Model
+# Sign Language Detector Model

 ## Project Overview
 This repository contains the implementation of a Sign Language Detector Model using TensorFlow and Keras.
 The model is designed to recognize and classify different sign language gestures from images, making it a valuable tool for facilitating communication with the deaf and hard-of-hearing community.